 For her, what she always finds difficult “is that although we do monitoring, it would help to have prior notice to when the offers are published, although we have good contact with project officers in Brussels, so it’s easy for us just to give a call whenever we have doubts on whether we should apply for specific funding and the procedures.
 It helps to have a line of communication.”

-With projects such as CONNECTION and UNITES, Eurocities seeks to help cities get funding in a simpler and more straightforward way.
+With EU funded projects such as CONNECTION and UNITES, Eurocities seeks to help cities get funding in a simpler and more straightforward way.
 Antwerp and Utrecht, for example, are part of CONNECTION and have been able to secure funding more easily thanks to the efforts of Eurocities during the whole process, from preparing for the tender to its execution.